-Our network standards applicable to all network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, antitrust/ fair-competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
+Our network standards applicable to all network firms cover a variety of areas including ethics and business conduct, independence, anti-money laundering, anti-trust/fair-competition, anti-corruption, information protection, firm's and partner's taxes, sanctions laws, internal audit and insider trading.
 We take compliance with these ethical requirements seriously and strive to embrace the spirit and not just the letter of those requirements.
 All partners and staff undertake annual mandatory training, as well as submitting annual compliance confirmations, as part of the system to support appropriate understanding of the ethical requirements under which we operate.
-Partners and staff uphold and comply with the standards developed by the PwC network and leadership in PwC Luxembourg monitors compliance with these obligations.
+Partners and staff comply with the standards developed by the PwC Network and leadership in PwC Luxembourg monitors compliance with these obligations.

-In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, PwC Luxembourg has adopted the PwC network standards which include a Code of Conduct, and related policies that clearly describe the behaviours expected of our partners and other professionals-behaviours that will enable us to build public trust.
+In addition to the PwC Values (Act with Integrity, Make a difference, Care, Work together, Reimagine the possible) and PwC Purpose, PwC Luxembourg has adopted PwC's Global Code of Conduct, Network Standards and related policies that clearly describe the behaviour expected of our partners and other professionals-behaviour that will enable us to build public trust.
 Because of the wide variety of situations that our professionals may face, our standards provide guidance under a broad range of circumstances, but all with a common goal-to do the right thing.

-Upon hiring or admittance, all staff and partners of PwC Luxembourg are provided with the PwC Global Code of Conduct.
-They are expected to live by the values expressed in the Code in the course of their professional careers at our Firm and have a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing conduct inconsistent with the Code.

-In addition, every partner and staff member is required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.
-PwC has implemented a network-wide confidential The people I work with demonstrate conduct consistent with PwC's Global Code of Conduct.
-At PwC, I feel comfortable discussing or reporting ethical issues and concerns without fear of negative consequences.
+Upon hiring or admittance, PwC Luxembourg provides an overview of the PwC Global Code of Conduct and the expected behaviour for all partners and staff, who should follow these expectations throughout their professional careers at our firm.
+As part of the values and expectations in the Code, they also have a responsibility to report and express concerns, and to do so fairly, honestly, and professionally when dealing with a difficult situation or when observing conduct inconsistent with the Code.
+In addition, every partner and staff are required to complete new hire training, which covers the ethics and compliance network standards, including ethics and the Code of Conduct.

-PwC has implemented a network-wide confidential ethics helpline for the reporting of questions or concerns related to behaviours that are inconsistent with the Code of Conduct and related policies.
+PwC has implemented a network-wide confidential ethics helpline for the reporting of questions or concerns related to behaviour that are inconsistent with the Code of Conduct and related policies.
 Every PwC firm has a separate and secure tier of the ethics helpline for their confidential matters and investigations.
 The ethics helpline is also available for third parties, including clients.
 The ethics helpline allows our partners, staff and third parties to feel safe raising a question or concern without fear of retaliation.